How it began

 Nevertheless word of my work had spread and one day I was asked to teach yoga to children in a Special Needs School in East London.
 That day was a turning point in my life.

 The transformation was astounding.
 I came out of there that day, sat in the car and cried tears of joy that I could make such a difference.
-That was a Tuesday Morning in 1999 and I have taught there every Tuesday ever since.
+That was a Tuesday Morning in 1999 and I have taught there every Tuesday right up till 2020.

 I am very proud of that.